ZyadZ2000/Atmega32_Measure_Distance/README.md

 # Atmega32_Measure_Distance

-The system measures using an ultrasonic sensor
+The system measures distance using an ultrasonic sensor

 # Implemented Drivers GPIO, LCD, Ultrasonic, and ICU.